mejk/computer-stuff/ubuntu/android-linux-file-transfer.md

 ## gmtp & mtp-tools

 Not sure if both are needed, but when both installed file transfer using USB works.

-Note that the Android device should be in "Use USB to transfer files" (or photos if that's the need) mode.
-The device will prmpt this when connecting the USB cable.
+Note that the Android device should be in *"Use USB to transfer files"* (or photos if that's the need) mode.
+The device will prompt this when connecting the USB cable.

 Simple installation:

 ```